Become a Proofreader with No Experience (A 10-Step Guide)

 You may already have many of these skills, but you’ll continue to hone them as you become a proofreader.

-• ability to work alone and be an independent thinker
+• ability to work independently and stay organized

-• ability to use certain features in specific software (mainly MS Word and Google Docs)
+• ability to fix formatting issues and use key features in MS Word and Google Docs

 • familiarity with at least one major style guide

-• some marketing and money management know-how (for freelancers)
+• some marketing and business know-how (for freelancers)

-If you’d like additional information about whether proofreading is a good fit for you, I authored an article about the skills needed to be a proofreader.
+If you’d like additional information, I authored an article about the skills needed to be a proofreader.

 3) Decide What Kind of Proofreading You Want to Do